 Co-Op – With co-ops, the entire building is owned by a group of people on the property who have purchased shares.
 Each “owner” may sublet his or her apartment, and potential renters have to go through a rigorous interview process by a board of directors.

 Condo – In a condo, each unit is owned privately, while the common areas (lobby, hallway, etc.) are owned collectively by the tenants.
 Rental applications are typically interviewed by the condo board.

 Duplex – Apartment style with two separate adjoining floors connected by an interior, private staircase.
-These units can be unique is that sometimes the second floor is made for sleeping only, whereas in another duplex the second floor could contain an actual full floor and bathroom.
+These units can be unique in that sometimes the second floor is made for sleeping only, whereas in another duplex, the second floor could contain an actual full floor and bathroom.